Things you need to know

 Harder to evict bad tenants

 Failure to follow the regulations has significant legal implications on ending a tenancy.
-The most typical ways for a landlord to end a tenancy are through the issuance of ‘Section 21’ and ‘Section 8’ notices.
+The most typical ways for a landlord to end a tenancy are by issuing ‘Section 21’ and ‘Section 8’ notices.
 If certain things are not done correctly, it can make an attempt to serve a section notice be declared invalid.
 That will mean more cost, easily the equivalent of six months rent, but often a lot more.

 Assured Shorthold Tenancy